gogoend/anikyu/README.md

 ### Event Callback

+In older pervious release ( <=0.2.1 ), the argument of callback is a CustomEvent from DOM.
+To update to newer release ( >=0.2.2 ), please take care of the compatibility issue.

-The callback receives the following object as the argument.
+In this release, the callback receives the following object as the argument.

 ```JavaScript
 {